 Ṣaḥīḥ al-Bukhārī Ḥadīth 1

 ʿAbd Allāh b.
-Masʿūd relates that a man emigrated to marry a woman called Umm Qays, so the man was known as muhājir Umm Qays (the one who emigrated for Umm Qays).
+Masʿūd relates that a man emigrated to marry a woman called Umm Qays, and he came to be known as muhājir Umm Qays, the one who emigrated for Umm Qays.

 al-Ḥumaydī: his name is ʿAbd Allāh b. al-Zubayr al-Ḥumaydī (d.
-219H).
-He is also known as al-Makkī.
-It has been said that Imām al-Bukhārī started his book with the narration of al-Ḥumaydī due to his link to Makkah, as this was where waḥy began.1
+219H), also known as al-Makkī.
+It has been said that Imām al-Bukhārī began his book with the narration of al-Ḥumaydī because of his link to Makkah, the place where waḥy began.1

 Sufyān: his name is Sufyān b. ʿUyaynah al-Makkī al-Tābiʿī (d.
-198H).2 He completed Ḥajj seventy times.3 It is mentioned that he heard from seventy tābiʿīn.4
+198H).2 He completed Ḥajj seventy times,3 and is reported to have heard from seventy tābiʿīn.4

-Ibn Ḥajar mentions that this ḥadīth is only brought for blessings.
-Imām al-Bukhārī brought this ḥadīth to remind himself (or others) about the importance of having good intentions before starting an act. ʿAbd al-Raḥmān b.
-Mahdī iterates the importance of having sincere intentions and says that this ḥadīth should be brought at the beginning of every chapter.
+Ibn Ḥajar notes that this ḥadīth is brought here purely for blessings: Imām al-Bukhārī brings it to remind himself, and others, of the importance of having good intentions before beginning an act. ʿAbd al-Raḥmān b.
+Mahdī echoes the point, saying that this ḥadīth should be placed at the head of every chapter.

-ʿAllāmah Sahāranpūrī says that one of the reasons Imām al-Bukhārī brought this ḥadīth first is because it was the first ḥadīth which the Prophet ﷺ narrated when he arrived at Madīnah.8
+ʿAllāmah Sahāranpūrī notes that one reason Imām al-Bukhārī brought this ḥadīth first is that it is the first ḥadīth the Prophet ﷺ narrated when he arrived in Madīnah.8

-Another reason why this ḥadīth may have been brought first is that it is related to the word بدء, meaning beginning.
-All beginnings should be made with ikhlāṣ (sincerity).
-Since Imām al-Bukhārī is talking about the start of waḥy, and also starting his book, he started with this ḥadīth.
+A further reason may be that the ḥadīth is bound up with the word بدء, beginning.
+All beginnings are to be made with ikhlāṣ (sincerity); since Imām al-Bukhārī is talking here about the start of waḥy, and likewise about the start of his own book, he begins with this ḥadīth.

 A biographical sketch of Imām al-Bukhārī: his lineage, character, scholarly competence, teachers, students, madhhab, writings, and death.